 - "It’s a great idea to try out new half-up styles before intending to wear them, so it’s easier to make tiny modifications that help the best features really shine through."

-This look involves the same technique as the ribbon bow, but with a slightly more standout look.
+This look involves the same technique as a ribbon bow, but with a slightly more standout look.

 - "For a scarf, it's important to think about what look you are going for.
 I love movies and I always think about the 1960s when Elizabeth Taylor wore scarves.
 She folded them tied it like a headband with a knot at the nape of the neck, so chic," says celebrity stylist Ted Gibson.